Chapter 2 : Plausible Deniability

 She didn’t move.
 This was far too interesting.

 “I don’t know,” she heard Malfoy say.
 “I don’t like any of them.
 Maybe the fact that I actually have to see her more often and deal with her beating me in almost every subject makes me like her even less.
-She’s a bitch regardless, though.”
+She’s a jerk regardless, though.”
 Albus didn’t say anything.
 She was starting to get distinctly annoyed with his lack of defense when she heard Malfoy say, “You can stop shutting up, now,” in a wry tone of voice.

 “Are you sure that’s it?”
 Al asked.